SR-84 Widening and SR-84/I-680 Interchange Improvements Project

 The project proposes to widen and conform SR-84 to expressway standards between south of Ruby Hill Drive and the I-680 interchange in southern Alameda County.
 The project would also improve SR-84/I-680 interchange ramps and extend the existing southbound I-680 high-occupancy vehicle/express lane northward by approximately 2 miles.
 The purpose of the proposed project is to alleviate traffic congestion, improve operations and safety, and improve bicycle access on SR-84 and at the SR-84/I-680 interchange.

-You are invited to attend a public meeting and open house about the findings of the EIR/EA and the potential environmental effects of the proposed project.
-We welcome your comments and participation.
-Meetings will be held at the following locations and dates:
+The public was invited to attend public meetings about the findings of the EIR/EA and the potential environmental effects of the proposed project in November 2017 at the following locations and dates:

-Caltrans will accept comments on the Draft EIR/EA until December 18, 2017, via postal mail to:
+Caltrans accepted comments on the Draft EIR/EA until December 18, 2017.

 Additional information is available at www.dot.ca.gov/d4/84expresswayproject.
 If there are any questions, please contact Jack Siauw, Project Manager (Caltrans) at (510) 715-9574 or contact Gary Sidhu, Project Manager (Alameda CTC) at (510) 208-7414.